What is the W-4 Form and How does it Work?

 If you’re filling out this worksheet and don’t have your prior-year tax return handy, the calculators should be able to help you estimate those deductions.

-You may be exempt from paying withholding for the year 2022 if you meet both of the following conditions: You don’t owe federal taxes for 2021 and You don’t expect to owe taxes in 2022.
+You may be exempt from paying withholding for the year 2023 if you meet both of the following conditions: You don’t owe federal taxes for 2021 and you don’t expect to owe taxes.

 You won’t have to pay any federal income tax for 2021 if your total tax on your Form 1040/1040-S is less than the sum of lines 27a, 28, 29 and 30 or you didn’t file a 2020 return because you were below the filing threshold.